-Elements of the 'other' figure of £3,308k are included within the Financial Instruments note within trade creditors (excluding prepayments and accumulated absences) and the PFI note within the PFI liability.
-Note 31 provides information of the impact on these accounts where there are exceptional or unusual items.
+Amounts falling due in one year total £17,441k, broken down as per the graph below.
+Elements of the 'other' figure are included within the Financial Instruments note within trade creditors (excluding prepayments and accumulated absences) and the PFI note within the PFI liability.
+Note 31 provides information on the impact on these accounts where there are exceptional or unusual items.